Wavist/zc_plugin_whiteboard/README.md

 You're going to need:  **[Node JS](https://nodejs.org/en/)**

-## Getting Started with Whiteboard
+## Configuration Instructions

+### Installation instructions
  1. Clone this repository to your hard drive
- 2. cd frontend or backend
- 3. Install the dependencies: `yarn install`
+ 2. cd into frontend, backend and whiteboard-root and perform "yarn install" in each folder to load all dependecies needed
+ 3. cd into whiteboard-root and run "yarn start"

+### Goals of Whiteboard Plugin
+1. Visualize thoughts and concepts
+2. Write down ideas, explain and teach
+3. To plan and create in the group and many other things.

+## Online whiteboards can be used for the same purpose as a real whiteboard, but without the limitations of a real whiteboard.

+### Technologies Used
+1. React
+2. Konva
+3. Node

-### Startup project
+### Setting up the project
 ```bash
 # Access to the whiteboard folder
 cd frontend or backend